GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 [syntactic macros](https://en.wikipedia.org/wiki/Macro_(computer_science)#Syntactic_macros),
 produces abstractions of such depth and eloquence, that it often results in the apparent elimination of complexity through the introduction of obscurity (opacity of which is limited only by the creativity of the author), both in the places of abstraction use and implementation.
-Because of this, metaprogramming usually considered harmful by the programmers that are not accustomed to it.
+Because of this, metaprogramming is usually considered harmful by the programmers that are not accustomed to it.

 ##### Functional Programming